bcgov/GDX-Analytics-microservice/google_mybusiness/README.md

 # Google API microservices

-This directory contains scripts, configs, and DDL files describing the Google Business Profile Performance API calling microservice implemented on the GDX-Analytics platform.
+This directory contains scripts, configs, and DDL files describing the Google My Business API calling microservice implemented on the GDX-Analytics platform.

 Information on the shared approached to [credentials and authentication](#credentials-and-authentication) can be found below.